 In this tutorial I’ll show you how you can make a white background transparent in Photoshop.
 Making a white background transparent in Photoshop is same as deleting or removing a background.
-But having a white background in the image has lot more advantages than any color because you can see the every minor details of the subject that will help us understand to which parts we needed or not.
+But having a white background in the image has lot more advantages than any color because you can see the every minor detail of the subject that will help us understand to which parts we needed or not.

 Open up the photo in Photoshop.
 You can open a photo by selecting File > Open then choose the image which you would like to open.
-You can use any image for this tutorial like either yours, or may be any others but I’m using this one which has pure white background.
+You can use any image for this tutorial like either yours or may be any others but I’m using this one which has the pure white background.

 Here is the image opened in Photoshop:

 Now it’s time for selecting the background.
 You can use the Eraser Tool (E), Magic Wand, Quick Selection Tool (W) or may be Polygon Lasso Tool and Pen Tool (P) for selecting the background.
 The quickest way to that is to use the Magic Want Tool (W).
 You can also use other tools as well so activate any of the selection tool and select the white background.

 Activate the Magic Want Tool (W).
 Then simply click on the background to select it and it will select the background.
 Here you can see the marching ants showing that we’ve selected the background.

 Since we all know that Magic Wand Tool (W) works on the color sample so sometimes if your subject has white or near to white color (like you see the man has the gray color jacket) then it can select that part as well.
 The reason is simple because the gray color is near to White color.

 Here you can see we’ve man parts selected as well:

 You can fix this issue and for that, you need to minus the selection.
 Just hold the ALT key and click on the area where you want to minus the selection.
 Here you can see the results after correcting selection: